mrocklin/by-example/examples.py.md

 Setup
 =====

-Set up a center on one node
+Set up a scheduler on one node

-    $ dcenter     # Use the below address to refer to the cluster Start center at 127.0.0.1:8787
+    $ dscheduler     # Use the below address to refer to the cluster Start schedulerat 127.0.0.1:8786

 Set up workers on other processes or computers that point to this address